OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/nanopack.md

 ---

-[Nano Server ](https://technet.microsoft.com/en-us/windows-server-docs/get-started/getting-started-with-nano-server)is a new installation option available for Windows Server 2016.
+[Nano Server�](https://technet.microsoft.com/en-us/windows-server-docs/get-started/getting-started-with-nano-server)is a new installation option available for Windows Server 2016.
 It is optimized as a lightweight operating system for running applications based on containers or in virtual machines.
 Due to its small size it opens the possibility of treating complete virtual machine VHDs as build artifacts.
 NanoPack is a tool to help you bundle your ASP.NET Core application in to a Nano Server VHD that is ready to be deployed with Octopus.
 A zipped Nano Server VHD with IIS installed is under 200Mb.

 NanoPack is a wrapper around the `New-NanoServerImage`PowerShell script that is provided on the Windows Server 2016 ISO.
 To proceed you will need the \NanoServer folder from the ISO copied to a location that is accessible by NanoPack and to be running with Administrator rights.
-For complicated scenarios it may make sense to use New-NanoServerImage directly rather than using NanoPack.
+For complicated scenarios it may make sense to use�New-NanoServerImage directly rather than using NanoPack.
 Guidance can be found in Microsoft's documentation [here](https://technet.microsoft.com/en-us/windows-server-docs/get-started/nano-server-quick-start).

 ## Preparing Your Application